WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

 -   **Updating the local context**

-    To update the local context in JavaScript, you can modify the object returned by `getContext`:
+    To update the local context values in JavaScript, you can modify the object returned by `getContext`:

     ```js
     store( 'myPlugin', {